meltano/handbook/src/_peopleops/index.md

   - [Macbook Air - 13" / 512gb SSD / 16gb RAM / Apple M2 with 8-core CPU, 10-core GPU, 16-core Neural Engine](https://www.apple.com/shop/buy-mac/macbook-air/13-inch-m2)
   - [Macbook Air - 15" / 512gb SSD / 16gb RAM / Apple M2 with 8-core CPU, 10-core GPU, 16-core Neural Engine](https://www.apple.com/shop/buy-mac/macbook-air/15-inch-m2)

-Note that the above links are to the Apple store website for the United States.
-Some of thesde configurations are not available off-the-shelf in Apple Stores, and will need to be ordered online.
+Note that the above links are to the Apple Store website for the United States.
+Some of these configurations are not available off-the-shelf in Apple Stores, and will need to be ordered online.
 If you are located in a different country, you will likely have to place your order from your regional Apple store website.

 Additionally, do not purchase Apple Care and once received make sure **not** to discard your laptop boxes (inner and outer) in case you need to ship it in for repairs, replacement, etc.